Weil-Petersson Teichm\"uller space

 we say $u$ has vanishing mean oscillation.
-These functions are denoted by $\BMO$ and $\VMO$, respectively.
-In the following, unless specified, these functions are considered on the unit circle, namely, $I_0=[0, 2\pi]$.
-Then it is well known that $H^{\frac 12}\subset \VMO$, and the inclusion map is continuous (see [Zh]).
+These functions are denoted by $\BMO(I_0)$ and $\VMO(I_0)$, respectively.
+In the following, we are mostly concerned with the case $I_0=S^1$.
+Then it is well known that $H^{\frac 12}\subset \VMO(S^1)$, and the inclusion map is continuous (see [Zh]).

 We need some basic results on BMO functions.
-By the well-known theorem of John-Nirenberg for BMO functions (see [Gar]), there exist two universal positive constants $C_1$ and $C_2$ such that for any BMO function $u$, any subinterval $I$ of $I_0$ and any $\lambda>0$, it holds that
+By the well-known theorem of John-Nirenberg for BMO functions (see [Gar]), there exist two universal positive constants $C_1$ and $C_2$ such that for any $\BMO(I_0)$ function $u$, any subinterval $I$ of $I_0$ and any $\lambda>0$, it holds that

 For any $p\ge 1$, by Chebychev's inequality, we have